jarvisdreams9/testproject/README.md

 **Watch Out for Auto Type Conversions**:

 Cloudformation by default converts all property values to 'string' before passing it to custom resource.
+I believe this is for security reasons.
 To work around this, GCR converts the data type of all input properties to their normal types using the following logic:

 ```
 MyResource: